Matsushiro Castle

 How do I get to Matsushiro Castle?

 The nearest station is Nagano Station (JR Hokuriku Shinkansen / Multiple JR lines).
-It is approximately a 50-minute walk from the station.
+From there it is about 50 minutes on foot.
 Nagano Electric Railway Chikuma Line to Matsushiro Station, then 10-minute walk.
 Bus from Nagano Station to Matsushiro approximately 30 minutes.
-Parking: Free parking available at the castle site.

 How much does Matsushiro Castle cost to enter?